syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 ## Initialize date range picker

 After importing the package, initialize the date range picker widget as a child of any widget.
-Here, the date picker range widget is added as a child of the scaffold widget.
+Here, the date range pciker widget is added as a child of the scaffold widget.

 {% tabs %}
 {% highlight Dart %}